zimicjs/zimic/README.md

 });
 ```

-##### Dynamic route parameters
+##### Dynamic path parameters

-Paths with dynamic route parameters, such as `/users/:id`, are supported, but you need to specify the original path as a type parameter to get type validation.
+Paths with dynamic path parameters, such as `/users/:id`, are supported, but you need to specify the original path as a type parameter to get type validation.

 ```ts
 const interceptor = createHttpInterceptor<{